jrwdev/SmartClip/README.md

 # 🎬 SmartClip — AI-Powered TikTok Clip Generator

-**AutoReel** is a powerful Python-based automation tool that transforms full-length movies into short, engaging TikTok-style clips — complete with multi-language subtitles, audio transcriptions, and smart slicing logic.
+**SmartClip** is a powerful Python-based automation tool that transforms full-length movies into short, engaging TikTok-style clips — complete with multi-language subtitles, audio transcriptions, and smart slicing logic.

 This project was built to streamline content creation for short-form platforms like TikTok, YouTube Shorts, and Instagram Reels.